AdguardTeam/AdguardKnowledgeBase/07.safari/01.overview/docs.en.md

 Finally, there is a link to our repository on GitHub.
 If you are even a little bit of a geek, it might be of interest to you.
 You can monitor the product development, create feature requests and report bugs there, for instance.

 > Reminder: AdGuard for Safari can be downloaded for free [from the App Store](https://apps.apple.com/en/app/adguard-for-safari/id1440147259?l=en&mt=12).
+A detailed setup instruction is available [here](https://www.kb.adguard.com/en/safari/installation).